 It’s not always easy to travel in Scotland without a car, but this article will give you some good pointers in planning what could be the most amazing trip of your life.

-We all know the car is the most versatile form of transport due to the fact it opens up so many opportunities to explore the remote areas of the country, but is it possible to see as many just as many tourist destinations by bus, bike, or on foot?
+We all know the car is the most versatile form of transport due to the fact it opens up so many opportunities to explore the remote areas of the country, but is it possible to visit the same number of tourist destinations by bus, bike, or on foot?

 Well, sometimes it is and sometimes it isn’t, and if you’ve got ideas of roaming through the wilderness on foot and catching a bus whenever you get tired I’m afraid I’ve got some bad news for you.